+Downtime is a serious problem regardless of size or industry.
 And the costs keep rising…

-ITIC also found that the average cost of a single hour of unplanned downtime has increased from 25 percent in 2008 to 30 percent last year.
+ITIC also found that the average cost of an unplanned single hour down time is raised from 25 percent in 2008 to 30 percent last year.
 So, if you’re in the $5 million range, that’s close to a $250,000 increase for just 1 hour of down time

-- Brand Reputation Damage: Even a system shutdown that lasts only a few minutes may cause customers to lose faith in a company.
+- Brand Reputation Damage: Even a system shut down that lasts only a few minutes may cause customers to lose faith in a company.

 To combat outages, organizations first must address the root causes of downtime.